MarilynKeller/SMPL2AddBiomechanics/README.md

 ### Running AddBiomechanics locally

-If you want to run AddBiomechanics locally, you can download and install the source code from the [AddBiomechanics github page](https://github.com/keenon/AddBiomechanics).
+If you want to run AddBiomechanics locally, you can download and install the source code from the [AddBiomechanics GitHub page](https://github.com/keenon/AddBiomechanics).

 The script [AddBiomechanics/blob/main/server/engine/src/engine.py](https://github.com/keenon/AddBiomechanics/blob/main/server/engine/src/engine.py) runs the optimization given a folder of data.